plexefinance/PlexePublicAPI/README.md

 ## Application Approval

-When an Application is ready to be completed, it requires a number data collection steps
+When an application is ready to be completed, it requires a number data collection steps

 1. Add Organisation Details
 2. Add Primary Applicant Details